contentauth/c2pa-python/docs/native-resources-management.md

 ## Error handling during cleanup

-Cleanup must never raise an exception.
+Cleanup must not raise an *ordinary* exception.
 A failure during cleanup (for example, the native library crashing on free) should not mask the original exception that caused the `with` block to exit. `ManagedResource` enforces this:

-- `close()` delegates to `_cleanup_resources()`, which wraps the entire cleanup sequence in a try/except that catches and silences all exceptions.
+- `close()` delegates to `_cleanup_resources()`, which wraps the entire cleanup sequence in a try/except that catches and silences `Exception`.
 - `_release()` is never called directly during cleanup.
-It runs inside `_safe_release()`, which logs any failure with a traceback and returns normally, so a subclass whose `_release()` raises cannot stop the native pointer from being freed afterwards.
+It runs inside `_safe_release()`, which logs any `Exception` with a traceback and returns normally, so a subclass whose `_release()` raises an ordinary error cannot stop the native pointer from being freed afterwards.
 - If freeing the native pointer fails, the error is logged via Python's `logging` module but not re-raised.
 - The state is set to `CLOSED` as the very first step, before attempting to free anything.
 If cleanup fails halfway, the object is still marked closed, preventing a second attempt from doing further damage.
 - Cleanup is idempotent.
 Calling `close()` on an already-closed object returns immediately.

+These handlers catch `Exception`, not `BaseException`.
+A `SystemExit` raised inside cleanup (for instance during a slow `_release()`) propagates out and may skip the remaining free.
+The interrupt is tearing the process down anyway and the OS will reclaim the memory.

 All three cleanup entry points converge on the same method, and the exception handling sits at three different levels inside it: